skircr115/ha-amerigas/README.md

 ## 🔄 Upgrading

 ### From any v3.0.x, v3.1.x, or v3.2.x
-No breaking changes.
+No breaking changes, including the v3.2.1 test-coverage patch.
 Update via HACS and restart.
 All sensors, entities, and automations continue working without modification.

 ### From v2.x (pyscript)
 See [MIGRATION.md](MIGRATION.md) for detailed instructions.